chromium/chromium/docs/enterprise/add_new_policy.md

     -   Linux: See
         [Linux Quick Start](https://www.chromium.org/administrators/linux-quick-start)
         (section "Set Up Policies")
-    -   Chrome OS and Android are more complex to test, as a full end-to-end test requires network transactions to the policy test server.
+    -   ChromeOS and Android are more complex to test, as a full end-to-end test requires network transactions to the policy test server.
         Instructions on how to set up the policy test server and have the browser talk to it are here:
         [Running the cloud policy test server](https://www.chromium.org/developers/how-tos/enterprise/running-the-cloud-policy-test-server).
-        If you'd just like to do a quick test for Chrome OS, the Linux code is also functional on CrOS, see
+        If you'd just like to do a quick test for ChromeOS, the Linux code is also functional on CrOS, see
         [Linux Quick Start](https://www.chromium.org/administrators/linux-quick-start).
 9. If you are adding a new policy that supersedes an older one, verify that the